Mange/Arma-3-missions/README.md

 **Interesting parts:**
 * Randomized patrols using editor.
 * Arrow pointing to one extra ammo box if the first one is destroyed and AA turrents are still there.

+### Martyr

+**Type:** PvP

+Terrorists vs PMC battle in a town.
+Terrorist(s) are very, very outnumbered but have access to mines and other explosives.

+**Interesting parts:**
+* Countdown until mission start.
+* Different endings depending on side.
+* Strategic map for choosing insertion.